 The Ph.D. program in Quantitative Biosciences is interdisciplinary and is not a stand-alone academic unit like most departments or schools at Georgia Tech.
 Instead, students select a home school within the 6 Home Schools of the College of Sciences and can select a thesis advisor from the entire list of program faculty, irrespective of School.
 QBioS Ph.D. students will pursue thesis research across a broad range of research themes spanning molecular and cellular biosciences, chemistry of biological systems, physiology and behavior, evolutionary biology, ecology and earth systems and the physics of living systems.
 The diverse faculty will ensure that students are prepared for quantitative challenges in the biosciences, whether in the analysis of big data, analysis of complex models, and iterative design of theory and experiments.

-It is my distinct pleasure to welcome the inaugural class of nine students to the Quantitative Biosciences Ph.D. program at Georgia Tech.
-These nine students come from varied backgrounds and disciplinary training (see profiles on our website).
+It is my distinct pleasure to welcome our first two classes of doctoral students to the Quantitative Biosciences Ph.D. program at Georgia Tech.
+These students come from varied backgrounds and disciplinary training (see profiles on our website).